vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ### Changed

-* Moved “*VMware, Inc.*” from the copyright headers, replacing it with “*VMware Secrets Manager contributors*”.
+* Moved "*VMware, Inc.*" from the copyright headers, replacing it with "*VMware Secrets Manager contributors*".
 * Default resource limits for Minikube initialization scripts to a more reasonable values for development.
 These are still configurable via environment variables.